 To compete in a tough landscape, financial professionals must now wear a new hat: marketer.
-Mastery of marketing – especially digital – is key to whether an accounting practice thrives long term.
+Mastery of marketing – especially digital – is key to whether an accounting or bookkeeping practice thrives long term.

 You will have noticed how technology has shaken up accountancy, software has reduced good billable hours to the click of a button so firms are under increasing pressure to add value and price competitively to get, and keep, clients.

 Marketing has also changed.
-The good news is that it’s easier and cheaper than ever to reach out to prospective customers and engage with your existing clients, the bad news is that if you’re not taking advantage of that you’re being left further and further behind.
+But the new tools have made it easier and cheaper than ever to reach out to prospective customers and engage with your existing clients.
+It just requires a bit of time commitment.

 If you are still asking yourself “do I really need to market my accountancy or bookkeeping firm” the answer is yes and here’s why…